We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 Most models don’t serve a purpose other than decoration after you’re done building them.
 However, this wooden vitascope kit functions like an old-school film projector when it’s all put together.
 Place the included film in the projector, crank the handle, and you can watch a short clip!

-There are a ton of impressive LEGO sets for adults, including the LEGO Ideas Ship in a Bottle Kit.
+There are a ton of awesome LEGO kits for adults, including the LEGO Ideas Ship in a Bottle Kit.
 This 962-piece LEGO kit challenges you to create a detailed ship that comes equipped with cannons, masts, and a crow’s nest.
 When you’re done, you can place the ship inside of the brick-built bottle, put it on display, and impress your friends.

 Paper Nano’s Tokyo Tower model kit requires a steady hand.
 Not only do you have to delicately fold and bend each paper piece, but you also have to fasten each piece with a small dab of glue.
 With a bit of patience, you’ll have a tiny Tokyo Tower sitting on your desk in no time.